glegoux/jekyll-tech-blog/src/_posts/2021-04-20-time-management.md

 # Go Further

-This article is only an introduction of time management applied to oneself by onself.
+This article is only an introduction to time management applied to oneself by oneself.
 But the situation can be **more complex**.
 For example, if you think the time management for other people, if you are:

 * **Tech lead** for a team composed of a group of people
-* **Manager** for a departement composed of a group of teams
+* **Manager** for a department composed of a group of teams
 * **CTO** for a R&D pole composed of departments
 * **CEO** for a company or a group of companies ...

 It requires delegating tasks, understanding the personal context of other people, and driving the time management for a group of people at **different scales**.
 These organizations can have different structures and different stakes.
-For it, you must re-define the **time management** to resolve your new needs for **yourself** and for **another people**.
+For it, you must redefine the **time management** to resolve your new needs for **yourself** and for **other people**.

 # References